0xShun/0xShun.github.io/_tabs/about.md

 ### Achievements 🏆

+#### Champion, HackForGov Regionals 2025

+> Champion for the regional Hack4Gov, Top 1 Individually.
+Represented Region 8 in the National Leg

 #### Champion, Byte Forward Hackathon 2025

 > Competed as team captain of Team Excelr8 in the first-ever Byte Forward hackathon Visayas leg at Palo, Leyte.
 Our team placed first, winning 50,000 pesos and qualified to represent our region at the national stage.